Main Street and Connect Communities

 - Physical Capacity: An applicant’s ability to show that they have sufficient building stock, businesses and a recognizable downtown district.

 - Historic Integrity: An applicant’s existing historic resources in the downtown and genuine interest in saving and restoring their historic structures.
 WEDC will employ a Design Specialist to assist Main Street communities with design plans.

 In addition to these criteria, local Main Street communities must commit to training and sharing downtown revitalization information with communities that do not participate in the Main Street Program.

 This is a technical assistance program, so no funding is provided directly.
 This technical assistance is given in the form of training, façade renderings, small business consultations, and hiring of outside consultants to address topics such as business recruitment & retention, branding, historic preservation planning and event development.
 However, WEDC invests over $250,000 annually to support the program, per Wis.
 Stat. §238.127(2)(j).
 This investment covers administration, staff resources and outside consulting services.

 Assist up to 35 Main Street communities, and 70 Connect Communities and 90 small businesses.

-Main Street participants will be required to submit a monthly performance report documenting new businesses, new jobs, buildings rehabilitated, public improvements, attendance at promotional events, new downtown housing units, volunteer hours, as well as any other contract deliverable.
+Main Street participants will be required to submit a periodic performance report documenting new businesses, new jobs, buildings rehabilitated, public improvements, attendance at promotional events, new downtown housing units, volunteer hours, as well as any other contract deliverable.